Diseases & Conditions

 The first method of diagnosis is the physical exam and medical history.
-Your physician will ask you a series of questions and examine you.
 The main indication of myasthenia gravis is weakness that worsens with activity and improves with rest.
-Tests your physician may order to confirm the diagnosis include:
+Tests that the physician may order to confirm a diagnosis include:

 Treatment for myasthenia gravis includes:

 - Medication, including cholinesterase inhibitors, corticosteroids and immunosuppressants

 - Therapies, such as plasmapheresis, which removes antibodies from the blood that block nerve signals, and intravenous immune globulin, which adds normal antibodies to the immune system